 Apple’s affordable iPhone SE (2020) sold 24 million units in the year of its launch and has seemingly prompted the company to reduce the launch time for its successor.
 It took four years for Apple to launch a successor to its first iPhone SE, but the next edition could be arriving in 2022, likely in the first half of the year.
 A report from ITHome suggests that the iPhone SE 3 (or the iPhone SE 2022 as it might be called) could be entering trial production soon and that the phone is expected to launch in the first half of 2022.
 It also claimed that multiple component vendors were preparing to ship the iPhone SE 3, so it sounds like things are really ramping up.
 For what it’s worth, one previous leak said the iPhone SE 3 would land in March, which could probably line up with what we’re hearing here.
+See Mobile Unlocked’s iPhone guide for a full list of Apple phone models and device specifications.
 Tech Radar

 A web page and a Facebook post by Arsenal football club promoting crypto-based fan tokens broke advertising rules, a watchdog has ruled.
 The Advertising Standards Authority (ASA) argued the club had “failed to illustrate the risk of the investment”.
 It ruled “the ads must not appear again in the form complained about”.
 Arsenal said it would seek an independent review of the ruling, adding that the club had provided information on the financial risks.
 Several top-tier football clubs offer fan tokens.
 But critics, including some supporters’ groups, suggest that clubs who promote crypto fan tokens are encouraging people to engage in the risky, and largely unregulated, world of cryptocurrency investment.
 BBC